 I am a disabled activist, writer, poet, spoken word artist, theatre-maker and creative practitioner based in Darlington in North-East England.
-I trained in Devised Performance and have a MSc in Community Development and Youth Work.
-I also excel in tea-drinking, napping and dog patting.

 As a creative practitioner I specialise in working with people who are not fully represented in the mainstream.
 Projects include working with older people on Arts Council England supported project ‘Celebrating Age‘ with Middlesbrough Institute of Modern Art (MIMA) and Thirteen Housing, and as Movement Facilitator for ‘Occupation‘ by Pauline Heath, produced by Little Cog to be performed on the main stage at ARC Stockton.

 My theatre and spoken word performance work seeks to make the invisible visible.
 I’m currently in residency with ARC Stockton to create a piece of spoken word theatre looking at social isolation entitled ‘This is my Prologue’.
 I perform frequently on the spoken word scene delivering passionate pieces about disability, mental health, politics and quite often also my freckles.
 Recent projects include ‘Deranged Poetesses: Mothers’, and Between Waves with Archipelago to produce an exciting new collaboration which resulted in an EP which is available here.

 You can find out about upcoming events here, and all the different strands to my practice by clicking on the menus above.